Orika Africa

 Clothing

-• Light rain jacket
+• Lightweight, packable rain jacket

-• Warmer fleece or sweatshirt
+• A mid-weight fleece or jumper

 Footwear & accessories